gavandivya/Swindle/README.md

 ### Web Development:
-I use Django restframework to develop the backend.
-I follow the documentation found here [a link](https://docs.djangoproject.com/en/3.0/)  which is very well written to build the application.
+I use Django restframework to develop the backend.  which is very well written to build the application.
 Django comes with a list of middlewares to help streamline development process.
 The middlewares used in this project include:
 * csrf.CsrfViewMiddleware
 * csrf.CommonMiddleware